 At this retreat there will be periods of meditation, yoga, qigong, talks and group discussion.
 Free time will be given for participants to walk, swim, read and take time off.

 - Fully catered retreat with three healthy and hearty vegetarian meals per day, including dinner on the day of arrival and breakfast on the day of departure.

 - Tea and coffee station and a selection of snacks like fruit and biscuits available all day.

 - Daily meditation (sitting and moving meditation).

-- Daily yoga (vinyasa flow and yin yoga) and qigong.
+- Daily yoga (vinyasa flow and yin yoga, suitable for complete beginners) and qigong.